 - “Buy Fintie iPad Cover Chicago”

-Finally, customers looking to contact a specific business they’ve selected.
-For this purpose, they might use what’s known as navigational keywords – ones that include just a brand or a company’s name.
+Finally, customers might be looking to contact a specific business they’ve selected.
+For this purpose, they use what’s known as navigational keywords – ones that include just a brand or a company’s name.

 Mapping Keywords to Different Stages of the Buying Cycle

-Let’s now turn all this information into practice and look how a person’s search queries would change as they progress through the buying cycle.
+Let’s turn this information into practice and look at how a person’s search queries might change as they progress through the buying cycle.

 Imagine a person who noticed something strange happening with her laptop.
 At first, she’ll look for information about what’s going on with her computer.
 She’ll use such queries as:

 - “Computer working slow”